Netflix Is Launching A New Cheaper Subscription – Here's What You Need To Know

 Netflix Premium: £15.99

 According to the streaming giant, these adverts will last for between 15 and 30 seconds each.
 They'll play before as well as during shows and films, and add up to around four or five minutes per hour of Netflix viewing.
-This is less than the 12 minutes of ads you'd expect to see on a traditional commercial channel like ITV or Channel 4.
+This is less than the 12 minutes of ads you'd expect to see on a traditional commercial channel.

 Advertisement